- Entertainment and Media»

 From early in the development of the film industry, animation has been one of the most popular versions of the art form.
 When cinema really took off in the 1920s, theatre owners were hungry for product to show their huge and growing audiences, and several animation studios were founded to produce innovative, quality entertainment for this audience.
 Several of these studios became iconic; Warner Bros., Walt Disney, Terrytoons, and MGM, to name just a few, and the animated characters they introduced to the film going public quickly became enormously popular.
 Many of these early characters have endured to this day as household names, their likenesses adorning all manner of consumer products as well as their own cartoons, feature films, and television series.
 Bugs Bunny, Mickey Mouse, Donald Duck, Woody Woodpecker, Yosemite Sam, Speedy Gonzales, and other beloved characters are as popular now as when they first appeared - some even more so.

-Although some very popular early cartoon characters were human - Popeye the Sailor, Betty Boop, Elmer Fudd - animal characters soon came to dominate the pantheon.
-These animals were anthropomorphised - most of them spoke and behaved like humans - but being animals gave their creators a lot more scope in what they could do and allowed them to exploit the animals' natural tendencies for comic purposes.
-There was no limit to the different species of animal portrayed in cartoon form: rabbits (Bugs Bunny, Roger Rabbit), cats (Sylvester, Top Cat, Tom, Felix, Snagglepuss, Sourpuss), Mouses (Jerry, Speedy Gonzales, Mickey Mouse, Danger Mouse, Mighty Mouse), Dogs (Huckleberry Hound, the Barnyard Dawg, Deputy Dawg, Brutus, Goofy), and pigs (Porky Pig, the Three Little Pigs), were among the many that became famous and enduring as cartoons.
+Although some very popular cartoon characters were human – Popeye the Sailor, Betty Boop, and Elmer Fudd for instance – animal characters soon came to dominate the pantheon.
+These animals were anthropomorphised - most of them spoke and behaved like humans – but being animals gave their creators a lot more scope in what they could do and allowed them to exploit the animals' natural tendencies for comic purposes.
+There was no limit to the different species of animal portrayed in cartoon form: rabbits (Bugs Bunny, Roger Rabbit), cats (Sylvester, Top Cat, Tom, Felix, Snagglepuss, Sourpuss), Mouses (Jerry, Speedy Gonzales, Mickey Mouse, Danger Mouse, Mighty Mouse), Dogs (Huckleberry Hound, the Barnyard Dawg, Deputy Dawg, Brutus), and pigs (Porky Pig), were among the many that became famous as cartoons.

 Birds ... and ducks